 Do not use the semantic page if:

-- You want to implement an initial page or object page floorplan, as these already incorporate the snapping header and footer toolbar features, but with a different technical base.
+- You want to implement an initial page or object page floorplan.

 The semantic page is based on the structure of the dynamic page layout.
-The semantic page consists of:
+In short, the semantic page has the following elements:

 Semantic page structure